-The water quality parameters used in this assessment of the Aquatic Life Designated Use are pH, Temperature, Dissolved Oxygen, Alkalinity and Total Dissolved Solids or TDS (Ambient water quality should not exceed 133% of background levels for this use), and Chronic Toxicity data which were collected in Water Quality Zones 2-5.
+The water quality parameters used in this assessment of the Aquatic Life Designated Use are pH, Temperature, Dissolved Oxygen, Alkalinity, Total Dissolved Solids or TDS (Ambient water quality should not exceed 133% of background levels for this use), Turbidity, and toxic parameter data (along with Chronic Toxicity) that were collected in Water Quality Zones 2-5.
 DRBC standards include temperature criteria for all portions of the River; however only in Zones 2, 3 and 4 do ambient criteria exist.
 In other portions of the River, criteria are based upon the regulation of temperature increases, caused by effluent discharges, above background conditions.
 Those background conditions are not defined in Zones 1, 5 and 6.
-However, work is ongoing to address this issue.
+However, DRBC, through its Water Quality Advisory Committee, is working to establish temperature criteria for all portions of the River and Bay.